murraju/knife-hadoop/README.md

 	a.
 List jobs by ID [TODO]
 	b.
 Kills jobs by ID [TODO]

+Issues:

+1. The WebHDFS gem has bugs on net-http for create/delete
+2. Not all methods are exposed

+**There maybe a hadooplib gem in the future than consolidates all client functions for HDFS and MapReduce.
+Until then WebHDFS will be used.

 # Installation #

 Be sure you are running the latest version Chef.
 Versions earlier than 0.10.0 don't support plugins: